Muriel Siebert: Biography

-Shortly after returning to her firm, she ran in the Republican primary for the Senate seat of Daniel Patrick Moynihan.
-She finished second behind State Assemblywoman Florence Sullivan, who went on to lose to Moynihan in November 1982.
-In the mid-1990s, Siebert & Co. reverse merged with a furniture holding company, J. Michael & Sons, that was liquidating, thereby, becoming a publicly-traded company.
-Siebert remained President of her eponymous firm and continued to be a sought after commentator on phenomena in financial markets.
+Advocacy and philanthropies

+Siebert was an outspoken advocate for women and minorities in the industry.
 She was quoted as saying, "American business will find that women executives can be a strong competitive weapon against Japan and Germany and other countries that still limit their executive talent pool to the male 50 percent of their population," as well as "men at the top of industry and government should be more willing to risk sharing leadership with women and minority members who are not merely clones of their white male buddies.
 In these fast-changing times, we need the different viewpoints and experiences, we need the enlarged talent bank.
 The real risk lies in continuing to do things the way they've always been done."

 In 1990, she created the Siebert Entrepreneurial Philanthropic Plan, through which she shared half of her firm's profits from new securities underwriting with charities of the issuers' choices.
 The program offers buyers of new securities a chance to help charities in their communities.
 Through 2006, more than $5 million has been contributed through this program.
-She served as president of the New York Women's Agenda in 1998.
+She served as president of the New York Women's Agenda (NYWA) in 1998.
 During her term, NYWA developed a program advocating "Financial Literacy for Women", which continued until her death.

 She sat on the boards of several philanthropies including The Economic Club of New York, The New York State Business Council, the Greater New York Council of the Boy Scouts of America, and the Guild Hall Museum, and others.

 Honors

 In 1969, Siebert received the Golden Plate Award of the American Academy of Achievement.

 From 1981–1983, Bonnie Tiburzi put on three "Women of Accomplishment" luncheons for the Wings Club honoring certain women, including Siebert.

-In honor of Siebert's 30th anniversary on the New York Stock Exchange, she rang the closing bell on January 5, 1998.
+In honor of Siebert's 30th anniversary on the NYSE, she rang the closing bell on January 5, 1998.
 Likewise, on December 28, 2007, exactly 40 years after her election to the membership of the New York Stock Exchange, she rang the closing bell in celebration.

 In 1994, Siebert was inducted into the National Women's Hall of Fame.

 In 2009, she was inducted into the Junior Achievement U.S. Business Hall of Fame.

-On May 21, 2010, she was honored at Wagner College during the 123rd Graduation Ceremony with an Honorary Doctorate.
-In all, she was awarded 17 honorary doctorates.
+She received honorary degrees from Wagner College, the University of Rochester, Case Western Reserve University, Manhattan College, and the University of North Carolina at Asheville.

-In 2016, Siebert Hall at the New York Stock Exchange was dedicated in honor of her; this was the first time a room at the New York Stock Exchange was named after an individual.
+In 2016, Siebert Hall at the NYSE was dedicated in honor of her; this was the first time a room at the NYSE was named after an individual.